cminyade/phase3_project/README.md

 ## Modeling

-We will build a model that can predict whether a customer will churn.
+We will build a machine learning model that can predict whether a customer will churn.
 We will use two models;
 - Logistical Regression which is the baseline linear model
 - Decision Tree Classifier which is the non-parametic model Thereafter, we will evaluate the two models and recommend the better one